 Determine How Much You Can Afford to Spend

-Once you determine that you want to buy a car, you should determine how much you can afford to buy.
-Ideally, you should be able to pay off the car in three years.
-This gives you some economic stability.
-You may qualify for more money, but that does not mean that you should borrow more money.
-You do not want to deal with not being able to afford making payments on your car because of a shift in finances.
+Think of it as similar to a home loan.
+You may qualify to borrow more money to purchase a nicer car, but that doesn't necessarily mean you should borrow more money.
+The same with purchasing a home.
+Just because you can afford a larger home does not mean it's financially responsible to do so.
+You do not want to deal with not being able to afford to make payments on your car because of a shift in finances.
 It is better to be very conservative in how much you choose to spend on a car.

 Call Local Banks and Credit Unions to Find the Best Price

-Call your local credit union and see if they will pre-approve you on a loan.
+Call your local credit union and see if they will pre-approve you on a loan and what their interest rates are.
 You can also contact your current bank.
-These institutions will offer lower interest rates if you have an automatic payment drafted from your account.
-You should ask about these and any other discounts that they may offer.
+These institutions may offer lower interest rates if you have an automatic payment drafted from your account.
+Be sure to check on this, as well as other discounts that they may offer.

-It is important to take the time to call a few places.

-Your credit union will likely have the lowest rate.
-You can compare the rates with the dealership rates and choose the best offer.
-You should look into all of the possible ways to save on your loan like setting up an automatic payment or switching banks to qualify for the lower rate.
+It is important to do your research.
+Then, take the rates you've sourced and compare them with the dealership's rates.
+Then, choose the best offer.
+Additionally, you should look into all of the possible ways to save on your loan like setting up an automatic payment or switching banks to qualify for the lower rate.

 Be Prepared to Give Your Financial Information

-Some companies are very strict on this procedure, and others are not.
-If you do not qualify for a car loan you will need to save up and purchase the car with cash.
-This may limit your options when you purchase a car.
+Some companies are very strict about this procedure, and others are not.
+If you do not qualify for a car loan, you will need to save up and purchase the car with cash.
+This may limit your options when purchasing a car.

 Start Shopping for a Car

-Don't be afraid to negotiate the price.
+- Don't be afraid to negotiate the price.
 Since you are not financing with the dealership you may be able to get more money off, since they are not taking a risk on lending you the money.
 This can save you quite a bit of money.

-Be ready to have car insurance as soon as you purchase the car.
+- Be ready to have car insurance as soon as you purchase the car.
 If you already have car insurance, you can call to add the car to your existing policy.
 If you do not have an existing policy, you will need to set one up before you purchase the car.